YashMishra0101/Interview-Preparation/readme.md

 - 🎨 **CSS**
 - ⚙️ **JavaScript**
 - ⚛️ **React**
-- 🧩 **Machine Coding** (for React-based interviews)
+- 🧩 **Machine Coding** (For React-Based Interviews)

-Feel free to contribute, practice, and refer back to this repo to ace your frontend interviews!
+Feel free to contribute, practice, and refer back to this repo to ace your frontend interviews.

 ## 📝 How to Contribute

-Contributions are always welcome!
-If you want to add new interview questions or improve existing explanations, follow these steps:
+Contributions are always welcome, If you want to add new interview questions or improve existing explanations, follow these steps:

 1. Fork this repository.
 2. Create a new branch: `git checkout -b my-new-feature`
 3. Add your changes.
 4. Commit your changes: `git commit -am 'Added new interview questions'`
 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request.

 ## 📚 Resources